Advanced Techniques for Healing Bones and Joints

 Sports Medicine is a combined effort between orthopedic, neurological and rehabilitation specialists who offer comprehensive care to address conditions or trauma involving the musculoskeletal system resulting from a sports injury, accident, overuse, fall or other condition.
 We offer physical therapy in the inpatient and outpatient setting through TMC's Rehabilitation program.
 Care is provided to patients of all ages and incorporates a multidisciplinary, personalized approach.

 The Rehabilitation Program at TMC has specially trained physical and occupational therapists who work with orthopedic patients to assist with recovery and help patients return to work or daily activities as they are ready.
-TMC offers outpatient therapy through the Outpatient Physical Rehabilitation Wellness Center and inpatient services though the Reba McEntire® Center for Rehabilitation.
+TMC offers outpatient therapy through TMC Outpatient Therapy Services and inpatient services though the Reba McEntire® Center for Rehabilitation.
 The following inpatient rehabilitation services are also offered at TMC’s main campus:

 - Occupational Therapy (903-416-4243)